abhijith/abhijith.github.io/_posts/resume.md

 * Developed metrics and monitoring system for various components of the software stack using Sensu monitoring framework.
 Developed and open-sourced plugins for the same.
 All-in-all helped the company increase the reliability of the cluster and decrease the response time for detecting and resolving an incident.

-* Developed mechanisms and used configuration management system for deploying all components of the software stack.

 * Helped build AWS EMR-like functionality using custom AMIs to spin-up Hadoop clusters in a matter of few minutes.